 Column/Field Description Field(s) Complete any or all of the custom fields with information describing the current project.
-Consider the following: If an information icon is available in the top right corner of a given field, click it to obtain more information about the field.
-For a regular text entry field, you can enter a value up to 128 characters.
+Consider the following: If an information For a regular text entry field, you can enter a value up to 128 characters.
 DBA Email: dbadmin_2@abc.com For the larger text-area field, you can enter a value up to 512 characters.
 Additional Review Contacts Additional Review Contacts Bill Smith bsmith@abc.com, Ann Jones ajones@abc.com, EM Hunt emhunt@abc.com For a dropdown list, select one option only.
 You might need to scroll down to see the complete list of options.
-New Scan Required: No T Yes No T No For information about completing the SBOM Bucket Name field (if it is available), see Assigning the Project to an SBOM Insights Bucket.
+New Scan Required: No Ves No 1 For information about completing the SBOM Bucket Name field (if it is available), see Assigning the Project to an SBOM Insights Bucket.
 The field values you provide here are also viewable on the project's Summary tab.
 Save Click this button to save the updates to the field values.